-The best long range rifle scopes for hunting will demand exacting reticle systems, wide elevation adjustment ranges, dependable structural integrity, and upgrades in optical quality.
+Scopes for long range work will demand exacting reticle systems, wide elevation adjustments, dependable structural integrity, and upgrades in optical quality.

 Best Long Range Scopes for Hunting & Shooting

 Long range can mean different distances to many shooters.
-Are you long range hunting?
-Maybe hitting steel at extreme long range distances?
-For the sake of staying consistent, we’ll define long range as distances beyond 400 yards.
+For the sake of consistency, I'll define long range as distances beyond 400 yards.